Wintellect/MSLearn/Introduction to Python/final final/2-reading-looping-lists.md

 One of the fundamental data types in Python is the *list*.
 A list is a collection of items of any data type — integers, strings, even other lists, and so on — and is analogous to arrays in other programming languages.
 Lists are mutable (they can be changed), which means items can be added and removed from them.

-> The terms *mutable* and *immutable* are frequently used in the programming.
+> The terms *mutable* and *immutable* are frequently used in programming.
 Mutable means the memory referenced by a variable can be changed.
 Immutable means the memory referenced by a variable cannot be changed.
 For example, strings are immutable.
 If you modify a string in code, a new string is created in memory to hold the modified string.
 Lists are mutable, meaning items can freely be added and removed.

 To create a list, you can wrap a sequence of values in square brackets and separate each item in the list with commas.
 The following example creates a list of integers: